Neither operating system is necessarily better than the other, as they both have areas where they excel and areas where they have some shortcomings.

 Needless to say, the iOS experience is highly stable but not at all customizable. iPhones all have the same streamlined design, and while this design is arguably the best one for a phone, a certain degree of customization is always welcome, and it’s an area where iOS is sorely lacking.

-On the opposite end of the spectrum, Android allows the user an immense degree of customizability.
+On the opposite end of the spectrum, Android allows the user an immense degree of customization.
 Even though some OEMs like Huawei put their own rigid iOS-like skins on top of the operating system, the user can always download a more flexible launcher such as the Nova Launcher, bringing a stock Android experience to every phone.
 What’s more, a rooted Android phone will allow an even greater degree of customization, although it does carry the risk of destabilizing the system and potentially voiding the warranty as well.

 There isn’t much to say in this regard, and it is fairly obvious from the get-go who the winner will be.
 Everyone knows that Apple devices are expensive, period.
 This goes not only for iPhones, but for everything else, too: MacBooks, iMacs, Apple Watches, and virtually every accessory you can name.
 The only way to get an affordable iPhone that is not the iPhone SE is to get an older-generation model, potentially even getting one second-hand.
 Even then, they are bound to be quite pricey due to how long iPhones are kept up-to-date.